finegrain-ai/refiners/README.md

 - Native support for iconic adapter types like LoRAs and their community trained incarnations (hosted on [Civitai](http://civitai.com/) and the likes)

 Refiners is designed to tackle all these challenges while remaining just one abstraction away from our beloved PyTorch.

-## Downsides

-As they say, there is no free lunch.
-Given Refiners comes with a new model structure, it can only work with models implemented that way.
-For now, we support Stable Diffusion 1.5, but more is in the making (SDXL, SAM, ...) - stay tuned.

-## Overview

-The Refiners library is made of:

-1. An abstraction layer (called Fluxion) on top of [PyTorch](https://pytorch.org/) to easily build models
-2. A zoo of compatible foundational models
-3. Adapter APIs to easily patch supported foundational models
-4. Training utils to train concrete adapters
-5. Conversion scripts to easily use existing community adapters

 ## Key Concepts